Romanitou31/ProjetInterpromo2020/Rendu_projet/README.txt.txt

 	- write in the file the line "00 3 * * 1 SBATCH path_of_your_file/Scraping_Youtube.sh" to execute the code every monday at 3h00 am
 Step 9 : If you want to kill the cron, you need just to reopen the crontab and delete the lines you want to kill

+Tripadvisor :
+Step 1 : Open the file 'Report_Notebook_Tripadvisor.ipynb'
+Step 2 : Change the parameters in "Lets_Scrape" call function.
+The first parameter is the number of day before today you want to scrap (fixed to seven to have only one week comments).
+The second parameter is the phantomjs path.
+The third parameter is a CSV with all companies we want to scrap.
+The fourth parameter is the json save path.
+Step 3 : Export the file "Report_Notebook_Tripadvisor.ipynb" in py.file with the name "Scraping_Tripadvisor.py".
+Step 4 : Connect to OSIRIM
+Step 5 : Import the script 'Scraping_Tripadvisor.sh' and "Scraping_Tripadvisor.py" on OSIRIM
+Step 6 : Execute the cron on OSIRIM every monday with the following command :
+	- "crontab -e" to edit the crontab and add a line inside
+	- write in the file the line "00 3 * * 1 SBATCH path_of_your_file/Scraping_Tripadvisor.sh" to execute the code every monday at 3h00 am
+Step 7 : If you want to kill the cron, you need just to reopen the crontab and delete the lines you want to kill